 Church continues work with refugees from Colombia, Uganda, Zimbabwe and Iraq.

-2005 Jonathan Slater and Maureen Louth become pastors of youth ministry.
+2005 With the church’s growing recognition of the special needs of youth, Jonathan Slater and Maureen Louth become pastors of youth ministry.

 2007 On Gary Harder’s retirement, the congregation begins a process of visioning its future, with David Brubacher serving as interim pastor.
 (Four initiatives emerge from this process in 2008: becoming a more welcoming congregation, revitalizing our spiritual formation, defining our local ministry/mission, and a fresh vision for using the church’s properties on Queen and Lark.)